LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

 The current design should work for a Quick or Lofrans anchor chain relay and chain sensor (which looks like a simple reed relay triggerd from a magnet).
 Connection details  for a Quick windlass/counter can be found here: https://www.quickitaly.com/resources/downloads_qne-prod/1/CHC1203_IT-EN-FR_REV001A.pdf

-The board requires connection to your windlass power supply (12v or 24v - no configuration necessary), connection to your windlass sensor (polarity of connection does not matter) and connection of the Up and Down relay feeds to the existing Up and Down terminals on the main windlass relay (note: the switching terminals that connect to any existing switch controls - NOT the motor output terminals).
+The board requires connection to your windlass power supply (12v - for 24v change the transient suppressor diode D4 for circa 29v equivalent - no other configuration necessary), connection to your windlass sensor (polarity of connection does not matter) and connection of the Up and Down relay feeds to the existing Up and Down terminals on the main windlass relay (note: the switching terminals that connect to any existing switch controls - NOT the motor output terminals).

-To send data to SignalK you need to define a UDP connection.
+To access via the main boat wifi or to send data to SignalK you need to set up in Station mode.
+To do that set WiFIMode_AP_STA to 1 at line 21 and define the main boat wifi SSID and Password at lines 23 and 24.
+Define the signalk server IP and port at lines 25 and 26.
+In Signalk you muse also define a UDP connection.
 Go to Server, Connections and define a new connection as per the picture below.
 Match the port number to the number you used in the .ino code (default is 4210).
 Once configured ChainLength should appear as a data item within the Data Browser.

 ![UDP connection](https://github.com/LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/blob/main/UDPconnectionconfiguration.png)